codingnninja/koras/docs/documentations/utils/$render.md

 If you have rendered `Shuffle`, you need to remove `$render(Shuffle);` at the end of the code snippets above.

-`$render` is a built-in utility to render and re-render JSX without a virtual DOM or tagged templates.
+`$render` is a built-in utility to render and re-render web-JSX without a virtual DOM, compilation or tagged templates.